EPCCed/Intro-to-HPC/content/Part0_Introduction/contents.md

 ## About EuroCC and CASTIEL

-The [EuroCC](https://www.eurocc-access.eu/about-us/the-projects/) project aims to coordiate European efforts to enable HPC usage in both the
+The [EuroCC](https://www.eurocc-access.eu/about-us/the-projects/) project aims to coordinate European efforts to enable HPC usage in both the

 "Within the EuroCC project under the European Union’s Horizon 2020 (H2020), participating countries are tasked with establishing a single National Competence Centre (NCC) in the area of high-performance computing (HPC) in their respective countries.
 These NCCs will coordinate activities in all HPC-related fields at the national level and serve as a contact point for customers from industry, science, (future) HPC experts, and the general public alike.
 The EuroCC project is funded 50 percent through H2020 (EuroHPC Joint Undertaking [JU]) and 50 percent through national funding programs within the partner countries." - EuroCC Website